xianglin226/scMDC/README.md

 1) Prepare the input data in h5 format.
 (See readme in 'dataset' folder)
 2) Run scMDC according to the running script in "script" folder (Note the parameter settings if you work on mRNA+ATAC dara)
+3) Run DE analysis by run_LRP.py based on the well-trained scMDC model (refer the LRP running script in "script" folder)

 # Arguments
 --n_clusters: number of clusters (K); scMDC will estimate K if this arguments is set to -1.